Docker for AWS upgradesEstimated reading time: 1 minute

 - Changing the resource setup in the VPC that hosts Docker for AWS

-- We recommend only attempting upgrades of swarms with at least 3 managers.
-A 1-manager swarm may not be able to maintain quorum during the upgrade
+We recommend only attempting upgrades of swarms with at least 3 managers.
+A 1-manager swarm can’t maintain quorum during the upgrade.

 New releases are announced on Release Notes page.

 To initiate an update, use either the AWS Console or the AWS cli to initiate a stack update.
 Use the S3 template URL for the new release and complete the update wizard.
-This will initiate a rolling upgrade of the Docker swarm, and service state will be maintained during and after the upgrade.
+This initiates a rolling upgrade of the Docker swarm, and service state is maintained during and after the upgrade.
 Appropriately scaled services should not experience downtime during an upgrade.

 Changing instance sizes and other template parameters